physicsparticle/5WU7oGiwiao-stay/README.md

 * didactics this morning was very good, lots of info that the seniors know, im going to rewatch the recording later this week ... going to sleep early, wake up early
 * wearing socks today --> indoor weather
 * debugging some perl this morning 🥹
+* random thought of the day: i really like the word "cytoband" lol, i love seeing it and using it in sentences

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles